 Compassion and Self-Forgiveness

 Finding compassion and self-forgiveness in the face of shame requires fully experiencing the shame.
 Yes, you really read that correctly.
 The fight you have had with shame is exactly what is keeping you from compassion.
 Letting go into self-compassion can be experienced as a leap of faith.
-It can feel as if you are standing on the edge of cliff and all of your instinctive protection is telling you to get out of there — to fight, to flee, to freeze.
+It can feel as if you are standing on the edge of a cliff and all of your instinctive protection is telling you to get out of there — to fight, to flee, to freeze.
 Vulnerability is required for the leap into compassion.

 Reasoning can get you to the edge of the cliff.
-You can read these words, understand them, understand the mechanism, but the letting go requires a giving up of control.
-Just for a moment, when you recognize that your protective impulses are telling you that the shame you are experiencing is something you absolutely should not feel, that experiencing this knot of shame would be dangerous, in that moment (even as a momentary experiment) stop protecting.
+You can read these words, understand them, understand the mechanism, but letting go requires a giving up of control.
+Just for a moment, when you recognize that your protective impulses are telling you that the shame you are experiencing is something you absolutely should not feel, that experiencing this knot of shame would be dangerous, at that moment (even as a momentary experiment) stop protecting.
 Let the experience of shame have you.
 Become vulnerable to it.
 You no longer have to maintain the facade of perfection.
 Just let the imperfection live in you, as you.
 Let go.

-Finally you can see that you actually have the capacity to compassionately welcome the bad, dark, unacceptable, flawed beliefs you hold that you have judged to be so unforgivable.
+Finally, you can see that you actually have the capacity to compassionately welcome the bad, dark, unacceptable, flawed beliefs you hold that you have judged to be so unforgivable.
 You can vulnerably, tenderly, lovingly hold the part of you that you have concluded is unworthy of acceptance and belonging.
 This part has been waiting for the love and acceptance it, as you, has not before received.

 In developing the capacity to first recognize and admit (even silently to yourself) that you possess the propensity to commit acts that cause harm, it is then possible to begin the process of forgiveness by working with the companion of wrongdoing, shame.
 The balm you long for from shame does not come from the outside, but arises from your own naked acceptance of imperfection.